mario-bermonti/academic-website-template/README.md

 If have suggestions on how to improve the website design (e.g., default tabs, theme, etc.), please open an [issue on Github](https://github.com/mario-bermonti/academic-website-template/issues) or [email me](mailto:mbermonti1132@gmail.com).
-Please keep in mind that the template should be general enough that works for most people and only suggestions that will benefit most people will be incorporated.
+Please keep in mind that the template should be general enough so that any features work for most people, so only suggestions that will benefit most people will be incorporated.

-<a id="org5b3fca5"></a>
+<a id="org5267997"></a>

 # Other options